 Acceptance revolves around allowing yourself to acknowledge what is going on around you and within you without any judgment.
 If you are feeling upset or angry, acknowledge those feelings to yourself, and move forward.
-This is not the time to figure out why you are in a particular state.
+This moment is not the time to figure out why you are in a particular state.
 You accept it for what it is and move on.

 Another way to practice mindfulness is through meditation.

-Get comfortable, close your eyes, and bring your attention to your breathing.
+Get comfortable, close your eyes, and bring attention to your breathing.
 Notice the air filling your lungs.
 Then notice the air leaving your lungs as you exhale.
 If your mind starts to wander, take notice of the thoughts and move your attention back to your breathing.

-Often we take walks to clear our mind or blow off some steam.
-The next time you take a walk, incorporate mindfulness by taking paying attention to your body.
+Often we take walks to clear our minds or blow off some steam.
+The next time you take a walk, incorporate mindfulness by paying attention to your body.
 Notice how your clothes shift around your body and how your feet hit the pavement.
 Once you have done that, move to notice your surroundings.
 Can you see cars going by?
 Can you hear children playing?
-Do you smell grass?
+Do you smell the grass?
 Can you feel the breeze through your hair?
 Use your senses to notice the surroundings.

 A body scan is another method.
 A body scan is similar to meditation, as we pay attention to our bodies.
 However, this time we are paying attention to the entire body.
-We start at our feet and move up to the crown of our head.
+We start at our feet and move up to the crown of our heads.
 For each section, feet, calves, thighs, groin, stomach, chest, back, shoulder, arms, hands, neck, and face, take 15 seconds to 1 minute to observe.

-Feel free to download this graphic to keep with you to remind you of these six steps to practice mindfulness overview.
 Next week we will dive a little deeper into the topic.